IrisSec/irissec.github.io/_posts/2020-07-26-Isabelles-Bad-Opsec-4.md

 ---
+title: Isabelle's Bad OPSEC 4
+author: skat
+categories: osint
 layout: post
-title: "Isabelle's Bad Opsec 4 [OSINT]"
-description: "solved by skat"
 ---

-### Writeup by skat

 > Isabelle hid one more secret somewhere on her youtube channel!
 Can you find it!?
 >